Ferdinand Maria, Elector of Bavaria

-Ferdinand Maria (31 October 1636 – 26 May 1679) was a Wittelsbach ruler of Bavaria and an elector (Kurfürst) of the Holy Roman Empire from 1651 to 1679.
+Ferdinand Maria (31 October 1636 – 26 May 1679) was a Wittelsbach ruler of Bavaria and a prince-elector of the Holy Roman Empire from 1651 to 1679.
+The Elector modernized the army and introduced Bavaria's first government code.
+Besides encouraging agriculture and industry, he also improved building and restoration works on churches and monasteries since the damage caused during the Thirty Years' War.

 Electoral Prince of Bavaria

 He was born in Munich.
-He was the eldest son of Maximilian I, Elector of Bavaria (whom he succeeded), and his second wife, Maria Anna of Austria, daughter of the emperor Ferdinand II, Holy Roman Emperor.
+He was the eldest son of Maximilian I, Elector of Bavaria (whom he succeeded), and his second wife, Maria Anna of Austria, daughter of Ferdinand II, Holy Roman Emperor.

 Born during the reign of his father, he was known as the Electoral Prince from birth.
 Through his mother, he was a first cousin of Queen Mariana of Spain as well as Leopold I, Holy Roman Emperor.

-On 8 December 1650, he married Henriette Adelaide of Savoy, daughter of Victor Amadeus I, Duke of Savoy and Christine Marie of France.
+On 8 December 1650, he married Princess Henriette Adelaide of Savoy, daughter of Victor Amadeus I, Duke of Savoy and Christine Marie of France.
 The couple had seven children, only two of whom would have offspring.

 Elector

-Still a minor when he succeeded his father in 1651, his mother became his guardian and his uncle, Albert VI of Bavaria served as Prince Administrator of Bavaria for three years.
+Still a minor when he succeeded his father in 1651, his mother became his guardian and his uncle, Albert VI of Bavaria served as Prince Regent of Bavaria for three years.

 Ferdinand Maria was crowned on 31 October 1654.
 His absolutistic style of leadership became a benchmark for the rest of Germany.
-Though Ferdinand Maria allied with France, he abstained from the imperial crown in 1657 after the death of his uncle Ferdinand III, Holy Roman Emperor to avoid conflict with the House of Habsburg.
-Ferdinand Maria supported the wars of the Habsburg against the Ottoman Empire with Bavarian auxiliary forces (1662–1664).
+Though Ferdinand Maria was allied with France, he made no attempt to oppose the Habsburg candidate at the 1658 imperial election after the death of his uncle Ferdinand III, Holy Roman Emperor to avoid conflict.
+Ferdinand Maria supported the Habsburgs in the Austro-Turkish War (1663–1664) against the Ottoman Empire, providing Bavarian contingents for the Army of the Holy Roman Empire.
 Under his leadership, Bavaria was officially neutral during the Franco-Dutch War (1672–1678).
 Plans for a Bavarian colony near New York were discussed but soon abandoned.

 The marriage of his eldest daughter Maria Anna Victoria and her cousin le Grand Dauphin in 1680 was the outcome of the Bavarian alliance with France.
-Ferdinand Maria was the great grandfather of French monarch King Louis XV.
+Ferdinand Maria was the great grandfather of the future French monarch Louis XV.

-Ferdinand Maria modernized the Bavarian army and introduced the first Bavarian local government code.
-The elector did much indeed to repair the wounds caused by the Thirty Years' War, encouraging agriculture and industries, and building or restoring numerous churches and monasteries.
+Ferdinand Maria modernized the Bavarian Army and introduced the first Bavarian local government code.
+The Elector did much indeed to repair the wounds caused by the Thirty Years' War, encouraging agriculture and industries, and building or restoring numerous churches and monasteries.
 In 1669, moreover, he again called a meeting of the diet, which had been suspended since 1612.
-The electorate he left with a very wealthy treasury.
+At the end of his reign he left the electorate with a very wealthy treasury.

 He died at the Old Schleissheim Palace and was succeeded by his son Maximilian II Emanuel.
-He was buried in the crypt of the Theatiner Church in Munich.
+He was buried in the crypt of the Theatine Church, Munich.